 Oftentimes, these ants are attracted to the moisture in your home’s wood.
-There is no insecticide on today’s market that will completely remove the moisture from wood.
+There is no insecticide in today’s market that will completely remove the moisture from the wood.

 A structural repair will be necessary to completely dry out your home.
 Yet you can send those pesky ants on their way out with the application of an insecticide.
 If you’re unfamiliar with the insecticide application process, don’t be afraid to ask for assistance from pest control professionals.

 If you spot big black and yellow bees around or in your home, you have a carpenter bee problem.
 They excavate tunnels in wood homes to establish nests.
 They excavate any type of wood, regardless of whether it is painted, sound, or weathered.